 Off the beaten track

-Another house museum to explore during summer is Dundullimal Homestead in Dubbo.
-The wide verandahs and cool rooms inside the 1840s homestead are a great retreat from the sun and offer a rare glimpse into Australia’s rural past.
+Another house museum to explore in Wiradjuri Country during summer is Dundullimal Homestead in Dubbo.
+The wide verandahs and cool rooms inside the 1840s homestead are a peaceful retreat from the sun and offer a rare glimpse into Australia’s rural past.
 “Thunthullimal” is an Aboriginal word meaning “hailstorm,” and the surrounding land has strong connections with local Aboriginal history.
 Bring a picnic and sit under a tree in the surrounding parkland to soak up the area’s history, or drop into Dundullimal Homestead’s Shed Café for Devonshire teas and ice cream.

 Have you considered a National Trust (NSW) membership?